apocalyptech/hades2_cheat/README.md

       fishing_gift_max_fakes: Hardcoded to: 2
     fishing_success_interval: Hardcoded to: 1
        fishing_late_interval: Hardcoded to: 2
+       keepsake_evolve_scale: Scale by 0.5
+           garden_grow_scale: Scale by 0.5
+         cauldron_cook_scale: Scale by 0.5

 The `--defaults` option can be used to revert the scripts back to their original, default configuration, in case you'd like a quick way to disable